tchibatron/dbeaver/Installation.md

 Note: to upgrade use `sudo rpm -Uvh dbeaver-<version>.rpm` parameter.

 ### MacOS
-Just drag-and-drop dmg archive to your disk.
+To install DBeaver on MacOS, just drag-and-drop the dmg archive to your disk.
-Note: DBeaver requires Java 1.8 so you need to install [JDK 1.8+](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) before.
+NOTE: DBeaver requires Java 1.8 to be installed, so you need to install [JDK 1.8+](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) prior to installing DBeaver.

-Also you can use [brew](http://macappstore.org/dbeaver-community/):
+You can also use [brew](http://macappstore.org/dbeaver-community/):
 ```sh
 brew install Caskroom/cask/java
 ```